cesalazar/berlinblockchainweek/events/decoding-token-economics/README.md

   -
     'We will cover a wide range of topics including:'
   -
-    '- How tokens can incentivize global collaboration' -
+    list:
-    '- What types of businesses and environments provide the best climate for tokenization'
+    - How tokens can incentivize global collaboration
-  -
+    - What types of businesses and environments provide the best climate for tokenization
-    '- Best practices and models for token engineering frameworks' -
+    - Best practices and models for token engineering frameworks
-    '- How to align your business goals to design a token economy'
+    - How to align your business goals to design a token economy

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28